 Planning a trip to China and looking for some destination inspiration?
 You’ve come to the right place!
 This post contains seven places to visit in China, based on my experience from travelling around the country for two months.

 There are a ton of different treks one can do in Yading, but the most popular is the kora around the reserve’s tallest mountain, Mt.
 Chenrezig.
-I wrote a complete guide to the trek, feel free to check it out.
+Here’s my complete guide to visiting the Yading Nature Reserve.

 If you plan on visiting Yunnan (places like Lijiang, Dali, or Kunming), then you need to add Tiger Leaping Gorge to your itinerary!
 It’s the perfect destination for a few days of hiking, and is only a short bus ride away from Lijiang.